 I’m not exactly sure what that sentence means.
 If you trust him, you have absolutely nothing to worry about.
 What is it that you don’t trust her to do?
 Do you think she’ll have an affair with your husband?
 She can’t do that if he’s trustworthy.
 Are you afraid she’ll come on to your husband?
 So what?
 If your husband is trustworthy he’ll turn her down.
 Why, then, berate your husband because you don’t trust her?
 She has no power over your husband if your husband is trustworthy.

-Here’s the thing: if your husband is trustworthy, it really doesn’t matter what she does.
+Here’s the thing: if your husband is trustworthy, it really doesn’t matter what his female coworker does.

 So what does it matter if you don’t trust her?
 What does it matter if she’s flirting with your husband?
 If he draws boundaries and turns her down, you’re all okay.